frmichel/flickr-statistics/README.md

   - distribution of number of photos in function of the number of groups they are posted to
   - distribution of number of photos in function of the owner's number of photos
   - distribution of number of photos in function of the owner's number of contacts
-  - distribution of number of photos in function of whether they have a geographical location not
+  - distribution of number of photos in function of whether they have a geographical location
   - distribution of number of photos in function of the time of day they were uploaded
-  - average number of contacts and photos per user

-In addition, reports about groups and tags vary whether they apply to one month or to an arbitrary time period:

-Reports over a given time period:
-- tag: list the tags of explored photos, sorted by number of hits.
-- group:
-    - list the groups that explored photos are in, sorted by number of hits
-    - compute the ratio: nb of explored photos in a group / total nb of photos uploaded to that group during the same time slot.

-Monthly reports:
-- tag: average and max number of tags of explored photo
-- group: average and max number of groups that explored photos belong to

 ### "Probability" of a photo to be explored as a function of the week day and hour